weld/core/jsf/numberguess/readme.txt

 Run this command to execute the application in an embedded Jetty 6 container:

- mvn war:inplace jetty:run
+ mvn war:inplace jetty:run -Pjetty

 You can also execute the application in an embedded Tomcat 6 container:

- mvn war:inplace tomcat:run
+ mvn war:inplace tomcat:run -Ptomcat

-In both cases, any changes to assets in WebContent take affect immediately.
+In both cases, any changes to assets in src/main/webapp take affect immediately.
 If a change to a webapp configuration file is made, the application may automatically redeploy.
 The redeploy behavior can be fined tuned in the plugin configuration (at least for Jetty).
 If you make a change to a classpath resource, you need to execute a build:

- mvn compile war:inplace
+ mvn compile war:inplace {-Ptomcat,-Pjetty}

 Note that war:inplace copies the compiled classes and JARs inside WebContent, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled